You are considered an Active participant if

 - your stepchild, foster child, or legal ward who was your tax dependent both in the calendar year in which you stopped earning Credited Service (or in the calendar year immediately following the year in which you stopped earning Credited Service) and in the calendar year of your death.

 In addition, an eligible child must be under the age of 25 at the time of your death or must be disabled.
 If disabled, an eligible child must have become disabled prior to attaining age 25.
-(CPF will consider a child to be disabled if he or she is receiving Social Security disability benefits or has been determined to be disabled by Lincoln Financial.)
+(CPF will consider a child to be disabled if he or she is receiving Social Security disability benefits or has been determined to be disabled by Zurich.)